sagemath/sage-archive-2023-02-01/src/doc/en/developer/dev_script.rst

 * The dev scripts have bugs.

-* Chances are you'll eventually have to learn git anyways, so time spent to learn about the dev scripts is ultimaltely wasted.
+* Chances are you'll eventually have to learn git anyways, so time spent to learn about the dev scripts is ultimately wasted.

 * There is less documentation about the dev scripts than there is about git.